FAQ's

 If you are renting a car, please ensure you have a valid photo driving license.
 The law insists that you always carry your license and car hire documents with you when driving in Morocco.
 Seat belts must be worn at all times and mobile phone use while driving is a finable offense.
 Police and gendarme checkpoints are common along the routes and you must slow down or even stop and wait for them to wave you through.
 Watch out for police hiding with speed radar.
 They will stop you and fine you an on-the-spot payment.
 In Morocco, as in Europe/US driving is on the right.
 The main roads in the area are relatively new though are generally narrower and may sometimes have bumps and potholes, especially after periods of rain.
 We do ask that you take particular care when driving, especially when off-roading to check out surf spots, bearing in mind the conditions of your hire car rental agreement.
 Please park in a paid parking area or where there are others parked for your own safety as well as the car’s.
 Parking is usually 5 dirhams/day.
 If you are hiring a car with us, we provide roof straps.

 The food available at restaurants is a mixture of Moroccan and international dishes.
 You can get some great couscous and tagines, but pizzas and hamburgers are served at most restaurants as well.
-Guiding and lessons packages include a buffet breakfast and a packed lunch with sandwiches, water, biscuits and fruit.
+Guiding and lessons packages include a buffet breakfast and a packed lunch with sandwiches and fruit.
 Tap water at our villa (not necessarily everywhere else though) is potable and technically safe for drinking, and certainly fine for cooking and brushing teeth, but we do not recommend that you drink large quantities.
 Bottled mineral water is cheap (5 dirhams) and available everywhere.
 Sometimes visitors suffer stomach upsets, but this often passes quickly (usually within 24 hours), so give yourself a break, drink plenty of water, and stay near a bathroom, if you can.

 Not that any films really show what Morocco is like, but the classics are Hitchcock’s “The Man Who Knew Too Much” (1956) with Jimmy Stewart and of course, “Casablanca” (1942) with Humphrey Bogart.
 More modern ones with Morocco in the background are “Hideous Kinky” (1998) with Kate Winslet, “The Sheltering Sky” (1990), based on a book by Paul Bowles and starring John Malkovich, and “Babel” (2006) starring Cate Blanchett and Brad Pitt.
 Great books about Morocco include the series of novels/stories written by Paul Bowles in the 1940s and 50s, most notably “The Spider’s House” and “Let It Come Down”, and recent works by Tahir Shah such as the Peter Mayle-esque “The Caliph’s House: A Year in Casablanca” and “In Arabian Nights: A Caravan of Moroccan Dreams”.
 There’s tons of Moroccan surf movies on YouTube and Vimeo as well!